A Cup of Trembling

 The commander of the Revolutionary Guard Corp Gen. Mohammad Ali Jafari said, “the war with ‘cancerous tumor Israel’ “will eventually happen” and the Islamic Republic would “destroy the Jewish state.”
 Jafari said, “If Israel starts something, they will be destroyed and it will be the end of the story for them.”

-Unfortunately, much of the world is more concerned with the Strait of Hormuz remaining opened to the flow of oil they need than they are about the survival of the Jewish State.
+Unfortunately, much of the world is more concerned with the Strait of Hormuz remain open to the flow of oil they need than they are about the survival of the Jewish State.
 Iran has confirmed that its plan to close the Strait of Hormuz has been finalized and is ready to be put into action as soon as confirmation is received from the Supreme Leader Khomeini.

 What should Israel do?